Software License Types: Everything You Need to Know

 In addition to all of these licenses, there are some extra add-ons that you can purchase.
 An upgrade can be purchased if you want to move to a newer version of the software you already use.
 You can also purchase a student-use add-on for students to utilize at educational institutions.

 If you need help with learning all of the software license types, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.